 All materials will be inspected by a proctor prior to the student being admitted to the exam.
-The Testing Center reserves the right to reject a student’s materials if they do not comply with the professor’s instructions or the Testing Center’s policies.
-Students whose materials are rejected will have the option to test without the rejected materials or to reschedule (contingent upon availability).
+The Testing Center reserves the right to reject a student’s materials if they do not comply with your instructions or the our policies.
+Students whose materials are rejected will have the option to test without the rejected materials or to reschedule (if available).

-The primary method of communication between the professor and the Testing Center is email.
+The primary method of communication between the faculty member and the Testing Center is email.
 Please use your University email account for all communication with the Testing Center.
-The Request for Exam Services form asks for the professor’s phone number; however, this is only used in the event of an urgent problem with the exam that the Testing Center is unable to solve.
+The exam request form asks for your phone number; however, this is only used in the event of an urgent problem with the exam that the Testing Center is unable to solve.

-As students’ most immediate point of contact, it falls to the professor to ensure that students are aware of the following:
+As the students’ most immediate point of contact, it falls to the faculty member to ensure that students are aware of the following:

 - Exam details, including dates, approved materials/aids, and other requirements.

-- Appointments are not optional and must be made with 24 hours’ notice, and that students without an appointment will not be admitted.
+- Appointments are not optional and students without an appointment will not be admitted.

 - Exams must be submitted at the Testing Center’s posted closing time, and any allotted time remaining is forfeited.
 Students will not be permitted to return the next day to finish an exam.

-- Students must know their NetID and password to log into WebCampus (or equivalent login credentials for another LMS).
+- Students must know their NetID and password to log into WebCampus (or their equivalent access credentials for another LMS).

-We have published know-before-you-go information for students and other test takers to know what to expect when taking an exam in the Testing Center.
+Our know-before-you-go page provides valuable information about what to expect when taking an exam at the Testing Center.
 Students may contact the Testing Center for questions about exam scheduling and re-scheduling, and general inquiries about our operations.

 Exceptions for special circumstances